Find trip

 James Popsys

-James Popsys is a British Outdoor Photographer and Youtuber who lives in Snowdonia, Wales.
-Before YouTube he worked as a commercial conceptual photographer but being a firm believer that all the best stuff in life happens outdoors, he spent most of 2016/17 searching high and low for ways to spend less of his life at a desk.
+James Popsys is a British Outdoor Photographer and Youtuber who lives in Wales.
+Before YouTube he worked as a commercial conceptual photographer but being a firm believer that all the best stuff in life happens outdoors, he prefers to send his time in the field rather than in Photoshop these days.
 James is drawn to documenting nature but also the human impact on it, for better and for worse.
-It’s a passion he loves to share on his YouTube channel, as well as in person running workshops around the world.

 Mads Peter Iversen